 "The more young people encounter employers whilst in school (4 or more often being cited), the more they earn and the lower their chances of becoming NEET as young adults" Education and Employers Research 2013, 2014, 2016, 2017

-The different ways that employers can become involved in the work of schools and UCM around employability currently are below:
+The different ways that employers can become involved in the work of schools and UCM around Careers exploration and Employability are below:

 minimum time commitment - 2 hours per year

-minimum time commitment - 5 full days work experience place per year
+minimum time commitment - 2 or 3 full days per year

 Annual Isle of Man Employment and Skills Event